BKTidswell/Landro17/README.md

 * What You Need to Do with EvoDevoFull:
   * Step 1: Run EvoDevoFull to create the first generation.
-    * To run EvoDevoFull type "cd /Desktop/Landro2017" and then after that runs type "python EvoDevoFull.py".
+    * To run EvoDevoFull type and run "cd Desktop/Landro2017/" and then after that runs type and run "python EvoDevoFull.py".
       * If you did not call the folder "Landro2017" please replace that with what you did name the folder
   * Step 2: Run all the params.h files in Landros to get the datalogs.
-    * See Section on how to run params.h files for details.
+    * See Section on how to run params.h files for details on how to run them.
-    * Make sure that all the IDs on the datalogs make the params.h IDs!
+    * Also make sure that all the IDs on the datalogs match the params.h IDs!
   * Step 3: Put the datalogs in the "Data" folder of the appropriate generation.
   * Step 4: Run EvoDevoFull to make the next generation.
     * It is run the same way as in Step 1.
    * Repeat until you have run enough generations.

 * How to Run Params.h Files:
   * Copy all of the params.h files from the appropriate generation and put them in the folder with runLandro2.ino.
+     * runLandro2.ino wil create a folder around itself when run for the first time, or you can create a folder named "runLandro2" and put runLandro2.ino in it with the different params.h files.
   * Each params.h file represents a different neural netowrk and so they all must be run.
   * So start with the first one (it will be params####01X#.h) and then put that filename in quotes in line 46.
     * So now it should say #include "params####01X#.h" on that line, so that that neural network will be the one used for the run.